-Luboš Fidler (1951) is one of the most significant figures of Czech alternative music scene and sound and fine art.
+Luboš Fidler (1951) is one of the most significant figures of Czech alternative music scene, as well as in sound art and fine art.

 Veronika Svobodová reflects in her work space, time and situations.
 Not only the sound itself is important but also the way it is created on the scene.
 Often it is a direct response to specific places in the landscape or architecture.